-Inventories, which are recorded at the lower of cost or market, include materials, labor, and other direct and indirect costs and are valued using the first-in, firstout method.
-The Company capitalizes inventories produced in preparation for commercial launches when it becomes probable that the related product candidates will receive regulatory approval and that the related costs will be recoverable through the commercial sale of the product.
+Inventories, which are recorded at the lower of cost or net realizable value, include materials, labor and other direct and indirect costs and are valued using the first-in, first-out method.
+The Company typically capitalizes inventories produced in preparation for commercial launches when the related product candidates have received regulatory approval and it is probable that the related costs will be recoverable through the commercial sale of the product.